Please consider supporting this podcast:

 [17:02] Sharon Collier: I was gonna say 2018, yeah, or 20, yeah,

-[17:04] Michelle: we can look at it, yeah, and, and it was interesting because It was a little bit hard for me cause he kind of mocked the woman’s concerns, you know, he had everyone laugh about, can I have my own house at least and then like, but, um, where I think these are genuine issues that people, you know, cause I’m sure I was more sensitive to it than others because of my come from.
-But, um, but the thing that was interesting was the whole theme of his talk was trust in the Lord.
+[17:04] Michelle: we can look at it, and it was interesting because It was a little bit hard for me cause he kind of mocked the woman’s concerns, you know, he had everyone laugh about, ‘can I have my own house at least’ I think these are genuine issues that people, and I’m sure I was more sensitive to it than others because of where I come from.
+But the thing that was interesting was the whole theme of his talk was trust in the Lord.
 The Lord loves us and the Lord won’t leave us hanging, right?
-And so I find it interesting that we are like we and he says many times throughout it, we don’t know, like it hasn’t been revealed, we don’t know about many different situations, but he I find it interesting because it’s kind of like, well we do know this.
+And so I find it interesting that he says many times throughout it, ‘we don’t know’, like it hasn’t been revealed, we don’t know about many different situations, but I find it interesting because it’s kind of like, well we do know this.
 We do know that men can be sealed to more than one woman and women can’t be sealed to more than one man.
-But other than more than one man.
 But other than that, trust in the Lord and don’t worry about it.
 And I guess for me, I would like us to take that trust in the Lord one step further, right, to say we don’t know and and the idea of we don’t know one step further to say we truly don’t know, right?
-There are a lot of Complicated situations in this temporal world that we live in, and we trust the Lord to make all to wipe all tears to, you know, work all things out, and it’s beyond our our understanding, including that men can have multiple wives,
+There are a lot of Complicated situations in this temporal world that we live in, and we trust the Lord to make all to wipe all tears to work all things out, and it’s beyond our our understanding, including that men can have multiple wives,

-[18:30] Sharon Collier: right?
-Right, right, but it’s like we don’t know, but we do know heavenly Father.
+[18:30] Sharon Collier: Right, right, but it’s like we don’t know, but we do know heavenly Father.
 Right, we know he’s not gonna leave anybody hanging, you know?
-And, um, I’ve actually talked to people, um, I don’t want to say talked them down from having suicide, but, um, I asked a guy once, I said, you know, and he, I think he had attempted at this point.
-But he, um, yeah, I said, what’s gonna happen to me?
+And I’ve actually talked to people, I don’t want to say talked them down from committeing suicide, but, I asked a guy once, I said, you know, and he, I think he had attempted at this point.
+But I said, what’s gonna happen to me?
 Just for listeners, my husband died by suicide.
-Um, I said, what’s gonna happen to me if my ceiling’s broken?
-He said, Oh, Sharon, there’s a man, there’s a man in the eternities for you if your ceiling’s been broken.
+I said, what’s gonna happen to me if my sealing’s broken?
+He said, Oh, Sharon, there’s a man in the eternities for you if your sealing’s been broken.
 And I said, Well, then why would you do that and have your wife go find some other man in the eternities, you know, kind of thing.
-So I, I believe that there are There are ways to work it out.
-Right.
-There, there are ways, I mean, we, we hear, um.
-We hear stories like you can’t repent after you die, and if there’s time I can tell the story, but I had a very strong impression that I did something for my husband that helped in his repentance.
-Right, um, you know, and so there’s just things that we don’t know.
+So I believe that there are ways to work it out.
+There are ways, I mean, we hear stories like you can’t repent after you die, and if there’s time I can tell the story, but I had a very strong impression that I did something for my husband that helped in his repentance. and so there’s just things that we don’t know.

-[22:35] Sharon Collier: Right, well, I can see, yeah, definitely, definitely a child, how that would be um hurtful.
-I guess I try not to look at it that way, but, you know, you could, you know, it’s because I’m in this situation and I have to make the best of it.
-And so my, I haven’t had any experience like that with my children and so I’m like that is devastating, you know, for the child and You know, I can say all day, you have to have, just have so much faith because heavenly Father loves us and, you know, it’s all gonna work out and he’s always gonna be your daddy and all this stuff, you know, but it’s like it’s hard for somebody else to understand.
+[22:35] Sharon Collier: Right, well, I can see, yeah, definitely, definitely a child, how that would be hurtful.
+I guess I try not to look at it that way, but, you could, you know, it’s because I’m in this situation and I have to make the best of it.
+I haven’t had any experience like that with my children and so I’m like that is devastating, for the child and I can say all day, you just have so much faith because heavenly Father loves us and it’s all gonna work out and he’s always gonna be your daddy and all this stuff, you know, but it’s hard for somebody else to understand.
 You know, it’s like me telling some guy, well, and you have it in the podcast, it’s like, no, you just have to have faith.
 Easy for me to say I have that ordinance.
-I have the ceiling ordinance.
-So it’s, you know, it’s easy for me to say, you just have to have a lot of faith.
-So yeah, are there complications with it?
-Yes.
-You know, for sure.
-For sure there are, um, I have a friend who remarried a widower, and she said it’s gonna, it’s hard for me to think.
-That after we both die, I’m gonna shake his hand and same thing, you know, thank you for taking care of me, and go back to my first husband.
+I have the seaing ordinance.
+So it’s easy for me to say, you just have to have a lot of faith.
+So yeah, are there complications with it.
+I have a friend who remarried a widower, and she said it’s hard for me to think That after we both die, I’m gonna shake his hand and same thing, you know, thank you for taking care of me, and go back to my first husband.
 She goes, because I love him.

 [23:47] Michelle: Right.

-[23:53] Michelle: right, it’s really tricky.
-Right, it’s like these ideas make so much sense on the male side saying I love these two women, but then it puts women who love two men in a difficult spot.
-And I think for all, like for all of us, it’s just trust in God.
-I, I wasn’t trying to be too negative.
-I’m just trying to say.
-You know, these aren’t easy answers.
-We don’t have, we can’t pretend that he is an easy answer because it leaves a lot of people out in the cold and
+[23:53] Michelle: right, it’s really tricky. it’s like these ideas make so much sense on the male side saying I love these two women, but then it puts women who love two men in a difficult spot.
+And I think for all of us, it’s just trust in God.
+I wasn’t trying to be too negative.
+I’m just trying to say, these aren’t easy answers.
+We can’t pretend that he is an easy answer because it leaves a lot of people out in the cold and

-[24:21] Sharon Collier: you know, it, it does, it does, if yeah, I just try not to look at it that way because that’s my life, you know, right,
+[24:21] Sharon Collier: you know, it, it does, it does, if I just try not to look at it that way because that’s my life, you know,

-[24:29] Michelle: right, right, yeah.
-Well, and I, I guess, yeah, so, so just to clarify, the reason I’m looking at it this way is because I do want to help.
-I’m I guess what I feel inspired to do is to help people look more deeply into the idea of polygamy to try to investigate whether it’s truly of God.
-And I know that, you know, Jesus makes it pretty clear how he feels about the widows, right?
-Like, like, what do we have?
-James 1:27 pure religion and Undefied is to visit the fatherless and to, you know, take care of the widows.
-And I guess uh any doctrine that like in a way, that little boy I was talking about that widow and widower son. would be considered fatherless in this doctrine, right?
-And, and so any theological idea that is that that pushes widows and orphans lower.
-When, like, so the story of I I just don’t believe that’s of God.
-I don’t believe that God promotes the most elevated, the most, like, like the general authorities, and, you know, Brigham Young was very wealthy and had, you know, and so he was this doctrine promoted him, elevated him.
-At the expense of demoting widows in a way that’s, that’s one thing that I think isn’t in anyway, I’m, I’m sorry, I sound like I’m trying to convince you.
+[24:29] Michelle: right, right, Well, and I guess, so just to clarify, the reason I’m looking at it this way is because I do want to help.
+I guess what I feel inspired to do is to help people look more deeply into the idea of polygamy to try to investigate whether it’s truly of God.
+And I know that Jesus makes it pretty clear how he feels about the widows, right?
+Like James 1:27 “pure religion and Undefied is to visit the fatherless and to take care of the widows.”
+And I guess any doctrine that like, that little boy I was talking about that widow and widower son. would be considered fatherless in this doctrine, right?
+And so any theological idea that is that that pushes widows and orphans lower.
+I just don’t believe that’s of God.
+I don’t believe that God promotes the most elevated, the most, like the general authorities, and, you know, Brigham Young was very wealthy and this doctrine promoted him, elevated him At the expense of demoting widows in a way that’s, one thing that I think isn’t in anyway, I’m sorry, I sound like I’m trying to convince you.
 I just, and for the audience, it’s something to think about at least the idea of polygamy.
-Another like, I’m sure you’re very familiar of the story with the widow’s M, right?
-It’s in, um, Luke 21 and Mark 12, and I think we often talk about that more in terms of The widow gave everything her great faith, right?
-But I think for me, when I read that scripture in context, like, it’s at the very beginning of Luke 21 and at the very end of Luke 20, and also right before it in Mark 12, Jesus is saying, beware of those who devour widows’ houses, who, who build up religion on the backs of the poor, right?
-And then he sees right then he sees a widow.
+I’m sure you’re very familiar of the story with the widow’s mite?
+It’s in Luke 21 and Mark 12, and I think we often talk about that more in terms of The widow gave everything for her great faith, right?
+But I think for me, when I read that scripture in context, it’s at the very beginning of Luke 21 and at the very end of Luke 20, and also right before it in Mark 12, Jesus is saying, beware of those who devour widows’ houses, who, build up religion on the backs of the poor, right?
+And then he sees a widow.
 So either hopeless or, you know, kind of like, what else do I do?
 I’ll just hope I can go die.
 Like she gave everything she had.
-She right.
 The implication is the possibility that she went home and died, right?
-That like she had nothing left.
-Right.
+That she had nothing left.
 And instead of this wealthy Religious system helping her, it was built up on her back.
 I don’t think that Jesus was saying, oh, isn’t this wonderful?
 Like my interpretation something is very wrong here because then he immediately after that goes on to say everything’s gonna be pulled down.
-But you know, like the prophesized the destruction of the temple.
+But like the prophesized the destruction of the temple.
 So in context, I think that the message I get from that story is that a religious system should never Be built up on the backs of the widows and the orphans and the poor.

-[27:30] Sharon Collier: Oh no, and I, after I became a widow, I was a little shocked that there wasn’t more out there for us.
-Um, because, you know, I talked about it in the podcast, Thomas Monson’s funeral.
-Take care of the widows and the fatherless, and I thought, yes, yes, there’s going to be something put in place for us.
-Like, it would be really cool for us to have maybe our own ward.
+[27:30] Sharon Collier: Oh no, and after I became a widow, I was a little shocked that there wasn’t more out there for us.
+Um, because I talked about it in the podcast, Thomas Monson’s funeral.
+Take care of the widows and the fatherless, and I thought, yes, yes, there’s going to be something put in place for us. it would be really cool for us to have maybe our own ward.
 We get together all the time because we understand each other.
-We went through an ugly thing and we get it, you know, so it would be cool, especially I’m an empty nester, well, most of the time.
-It depends on who’s moving in and out.
-But, um, who’s between apartments.
-But, um, it would be really cool for me to be able to go to church with the other widows, you know, you know, so I thought, you know, because we get it.
+We went through an ugly thing and we get it, you know, so it would be cool, especially, I’m an empty nester, well, most of the time.
+It depends on who’s moving in and out, and who’s between apartments.
+But it would be really cool for me to be able to go to church with the other widows, so I thought, because we get it.
 I remember the first party I went to, I’m like, I’m going to a widow party, and people say that all the time.
-You’re having your widow friends over like a party.
+You’re having your widow friends over for a party.
 And I’m like, yes, it’s so depressing.
-We drape ourselves in black and, and we sit around and cry.
+We drape ourselves in black and we sit around and cry.
 You know, which we, we don’t, you know, I have a swimming pool in my backyard.
 We have a riot.
-In fact, my next door neighbor is single and he goes, I’m dating a widow.
-Does that mean I can come to your parties now?
-You know, because we have a great time together because we all get it.
+In fact, my next door neighbor is single and he goes, I’m dating a widow, Does that mean I can come to your parties now? we have a great time together because we all get it.
 We all get each other.
-And and and when people hear the word widow, it is a little intimidating and scary and you know people are like you hang out with widows.
+And when people hear the word widow, it is a little intimidating and scary and you know people are like you hang out with widows.
 I’m like, yeah, we sit in rocking chairs and knit, you know, sure that’s right.

-[29:02] Michelle: Can I tell people, um, I, you’re in Utah, right?
+[29:02] Michelle: Can I tell people, you’re in Utah, right?
 You’re near me.
-So if people wanted to maybe get in touch if there are widows out there who are feeling alone, could, could they contact you through your email, loving coach at gmail.com to see if there’s any Oh, if they can maybe be invited to some of your
+So if people wanted to maybe get in touch if there are widows out there who are feeling alone, could they contact you through your email, loving coach at gmail.com to see if they can maybe be invited to some of your

 [29:20] Sharon Collier: wonderful parties.
-So, um, Facebook, if they’re not on Facebook, it’s hard, but yeah, they can contact me, um, LDS widows and widowers.
-There’s an events page that talks about all our events, um,
+So, Facebook, if they’re not on Facebook, it’s hard, but yeah, they can contact me, LDS widows and widowers.
+There’s an events page that talks about all our events,

 [29:32] Michelle: there LDS widows and widowers should look

-[29:35] Sharon Collier: at Facebook, on Facebook, we do conferences, um.
-I’ve spoken to a lot of them about dating, being a widow and dating, and, you know, the difference between dating as a widow, you know, we have brain fog, we have scammers that target us.
+[29:35] Sharon Collier: at Facebook, on Facebook, we do conferences, I’ve spoken to a lot of them about being a widow and dating, and, the difference between dating as a widow, we have brain fog, we have scammers that target us.
 There’s different things that go on.
 So yeah, but it is a community and it’s a good one.
 But I really thought after Thomas Monson’s funeral, I thought they’re going to do something for us.
-You know, and I know it’s hard cause what do you do for us?
-You know, my own.
-I don’t like it.
-I mean, come mow my lawn.
-If anybody in my ward’s listening.
+I know it’s hard cause what do you do for us?
+You know, I don’t like it.
+I mean, come mow my lawn If anybody in my ward’s listening.

 [30:13] Michelle: Sure.
-Or just by inspiration, find ways to make, make it more understood cause Thomas Monson, I did, I listened to several of his talks.
-He, he spoke often about the widows.
-He, you know, he told often his story of being the bishop of the ward with, was it 83 widows and That was a that was a real message of his was caring for the widows.
+Or just by inspiration, find ways to make it more understood cause Thomas Monson, I listened to several of his talks.
+He spoke often about the widows.
+He told often his story of being the bishop of the ward with, was it 83 widows and that was a real message of his was caring for the widows.
 And I think that you’re right that part of the problem is to be a widow, you have to be in your 70s, 80s, 90s, right?
-To, to, um, qualify.
+To, qualify.
 And so in a way we need more notice taken of the young widows.
-That’s OK.
 This is good.
 So all of us, maybe all of us can take it upon ourselves also to spend more time in prayer.
-You know, I hope that each of us asks every day, Lord, who can I bless today?
+I hope that each of us asks every day, Lord, who can I bless today?
 How can you use me today, but maybe to specifically focus on, is there a widow who needs Something that I can offer.
-That’s, that’s a good thing for all of us, even if the church hasn’t come up with a system, each of us can have more awareness.
-I think that that’s I,
+That’s a good thing for all of us, even if the church hasn’t come up with a system, each of us can have more awareness.
+I think that

 [31:16] Sharon Collier: I’m aware of the widows.
 I’m,